HR Leadership

 Best for: Businesses and people analytics teams seeking in-depth workforce insights

 Visier is one of the most advanced people analytics solutions available.
-It weaves together information from multiple HR systems (payroll, engagement, ATS, etc.) to provide an complete view of your workforce.
+It weaves together information from multiple HR systems (payroll, engagement, ATS, etc.) to provide a complete view of your workforce.
 It’s very good at predictive modeling, e.g., identifying turnover risk or performance trends by business unit.

 ChartHop